 Your healthcare provider will inject the muscles that contribute to the specific wrinkles you want treated.
 The injection process itself takes just a few minutes with noticeable results within two weeks.

 Dermal fillers also treat wrinkles on the face.
 They’re primarily used to treat smile lines, though the fillers can also be used to plump up the lips or cheeks.
 Sometimes, they’re used for hand treatments or to reduce the appearance of scars.
 Dermal fillers aren’t approved for plumping up other areas of the body, though, such as the breasts.

 Dermal fillers come in different forms, and like Botox, they’re injectable.
 Some are temporary and used primarily for soft tissues in the face along the smile lines.
-The U.S. Food and Drug Administration has approved the following options:
+The

 - calcium hydroxylapatite (Radiesse), a temporary gel solution that lasts for 18 months

 - collagen, a temporary material that lasts for up to four months